DanGeospatial/SpatialDirectoryPreviewer/README.md

 # SpatialDirectoryPreviewer
 A simple tool for quickly listing geospatial files, previewing the file and displaying metadata.

 Important!
 This version does not have all features fully implemented.
+It will list files but not preview them.
+This project makes up the basis for Drone-Image-Selector which focuses on selecting groups of drone images.

 Dependencies:
 - Java 17